A Proper Guide to Oral Sex - Understanding Both Pleasure and Risk

 The Reality of Oral Sex

-According to the CDC (Centers for Disease Control and Prevention), approximately 85% of Americans aged 18 to 44 have had experience with oral sex.
+According to public health surveys, the majority of adults aged 18 to 44 have had experience with oral sex.
 In Japan as well, oral sex is widely practiced as part of sexual activity.
-However, oral sex as depicted in pornography differs greatly from reality, and practices based on incorrect knowledge can cause discomfort or pain to a partner.
+However, oral sex as depicted in pornography differs greatly from reality, and practices based on incorrect knowledge can cause discomfort or pain to your partner.
+Pornography is staged footage that almost never depicts the actual communication and safety considerations between partners - recognizing this is the starting point.

 Safety Considerations